DirazCoder/temporal-fmt/README.md

 ```

 **Numeric fields (`yyyy`, `MM`, `dd`, `HH`, `mm`, `ss`, `SSS`) always come out
-in Western (0-9) digits, no matter what locale you pass.** That's on purpose,
+in Western (0-9) digits, no matter what locale you pass.** On purpose.
+Most
-not an oversight.
-Most things reading this output back in — logs, APIs,
+things reading this output back in — logs, APIs, filenames — want boring,
-filenames — want boring, predictable ASCII digits.
-And honestly, locale-native
+predictable ASCII digits, and locale-native numeral systems like Arabic-Indic
-numeral systems like Arabic-Indic or Devanagari don't play nicely with this
+or Devanagari don't play nicely with this library's zero-padding logic anyway.
-library's own zero-padding logic anyway.
-If you actually need localized
+Need localized digits?
+Run the numeric pieces through `Intl.NumberFormat`
-digits, run the numeric pieces through `Intl.NumberFormat` yourself.
+yourself.

 **One more catch: this needs native `Intl`/`Temporal` interop to work.** On
 Node 26+ with native `Temporal`, you're fine.
 On older Node with a userland